rm511130/Tanzu-Workshop-TKGI/README.md

      - Browsing web pages
 - When carrying out hands-on labs, you will be asked to cut-&-paste the commands shown `in boxes like this one` from this github page to your Ubuntu VM Terminal Window.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
-  - `pks get-credentials user15-cluster` is for `user15`
+  - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
-  - `kubectl get pods -n namespace7` is for `user7`
-- To simplify the cut-&-paste-&-replace steps described above, when possible, we will define environment variables that will hold your specific login name as claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI)
+- In order to simplify the cut-&-paste-&-replace steps described above, once you are operating on your Ubuntu VM Terminal, we will define environment variables that will hold your specific login name as claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI).
+In this way, the cut-&-paste steps will not require you to edit the command line before pressing `return`.
+For example:
-  - `export user=user3`

   - ```
+    export user=user3
     echo $user
     pks get-credentials $user-cluster
     ```